 Although we can’t hold events in the church at the moment, the summer looks more hopeful:

-Pub Swainswick first Friday of the month 6.30 – 8.30 pm- likely to start again on 2 July, outside.
+Pub Swainswick first Friday of the month 6.30 – 8.30 pm- on 6 August- outside and limited numbers may apply depending on restrictions.

 for further info email firstname.lastname@example.org